Skip to content ↓

 Science

-Science encompasses everything that we are and allows us to make sense of the world around us.
-A high-quality science education should develop students’ curiosity and scientific knowledge in order to question the world in which we live, enable critical thinking and encourage students to become socially aware global citizens.
-As students progress through their scientific education, they should be able apply their scientific thinking and vocabulary to explain a wide range of phenomena, develop their experimental skills through a variety of scientific investigations and use their observations to justify the conclusions they have made, whilst using their analytical and evaluative skills to critically analyse information they are presented with.
+As students’ progress through their scientific education, they should be able apply their scientific thinking and vocabulary to explain a wide range of phenomena, develop their experimental skills through a variety of scientific investigations and use their observations to justify the conclusions that they have made, whilst using their analytical and evaluative skills to critically analyse information that they are presented with.

 Key Stage 3: